jobovy/galpy/doc/source/index.rst

      Makes use of potential models, the Staeckel actionAngle modules, and the quasiisothermal DF to develop a robust dynamical modeling approach for recovering the Milky Way's gravitational potential from kinematics of disk stars.
 #. *A Dipole on the Sky: Predictions for Hypervelocity Stars from the Large Magellanic Cloud*, Douglas Boubert & N. W. Evans (2016), *Astrophys.
 J. Lett.*, **825**, L6 (`arXiv/1606.02548 <http://arxiv.org/abs/1606.02548>`_):
      Uses ``galpy.orbit`` integration to investigate the orbits of hyper-velocity stars that could be ejected from the Large Magellanic Cloud and their distribution on the sky.
 #. *Linear perturbation theory for tidal streams and the small-scale CDM power spectrum*, Jo Bovy, Denis Erkal, & Jason L. Sanders (2016), *Mon.
 Not.
 Roy.
 Astron.
-Soc.*, submitted (`arXiv/1606.03470 <http://arxiv.org/abs/1606.03470>`_):
+Soc.*, in press (`arXiv/1606.03470 <http://arxiv.org/abs/1606.03470>`_):
      Uses and extends ``galpy.df.streamdf`` and ``galpy.df.streamgapdf`` to quickly compute the effect of impacts from dark-matter subhalos on stellar streams and investigates the structure of perturbed streams and how this structure relates to the CDM subhalo mass spectrum.
 #. *Local Stellar Kinematics from RAVE data - VII.
 Metallicity Gradients from Red Clump Stars*, O. Onal Tas, S. Bilir, G. M. Seabroke, S. Karaali, S. Ak, T. Ak, & Z. F. Bostanci (2016), *Pub.
 Astron.
 Soc.
 Aus.*, **33**, e044 (`arXiv/1607.07049 <http://arxiv.org/abs/1607.07049>`_):
      Employs galpy orbit integration in ``MWPotential2014`` to calculate orbital parameters for a sample of red clump stars in RAVE to investigate the metallicity gradient in the Milky Way.